dscrivener/655-proj/README.md

     ```bash
     sudo apt-get install unzip
     ```
+    - Go to the project folder
+    ```bash
+    cd 655-proj-main/
+    ```

+    - **At the file flask_app.py, change the server and the workers IP.
+For the server, the GENI should show the public available IP.
+For the workers, you can find them using ifconfig at each worker**

+    - **At the file server.conf, change the directory entry (second line) to your current directory (655-proj-main directory).
+You can get your directory using the command pwd.**

     - Run the server shell script
     ```bash
-    cd 655-proj-main/
     sudo bash InstallScripts/ConfigureServer.sh
     ```

+    - You can verify if the server is running using the following command:

+    ```bash
+    supervisorctl status
+    ```

-- SSH into workers 2, 3 and 5.
+- SSH into workers 1, 2 and 3.
 Run the commands below on each worker.

 - Obtain the repository
     ```bash
     wget https://github.com/dscrivener/655-proj/archive/refs/heads/main.zip